 - Finals.
 A final exam, which counts 20% of the semester grade, will be given in each class at the end of the semester.
-State Milestones End of Course (EOC) Tests count as the final exam in those courses tested. - Makeup.
+Second Semester, AP, IB, and State Milestones End of Course (EOC) Tests count as the final exam in courses tested. - Makeup.
 Only those students who present evidence of an excused absence during an exam will be permitted to make up the exam.
 All make-up exams must be completed within 3 days unless other arrangements are made with the teacher. - 5.
 Exam Exemption.
-(Students may NOT exempt EOC Milestones/AP/IB exams). - Academic Exemption.
-Each semester, as a reward for academic excellence, a student may choose to exempt up to three final exams (if the student is enrolled in seven classes at the home school) or two final exams (if the student is enrolled in six or fewer classes at the home school) provided the student has a grade of 95 or higher in the selected course(s). - General Exam Exemption.
-A student may exempt any one final exam provided the student has a semester average of at least 70 in the course he/she wishes to exempt. - Senior Exam Exemption (Second Semester Only) - A high school senior who will be graduating at the end of the second semester may exempt the final exam in any course(s) provided the senior has a grade of 80 or higher in that course. - A senior may use the General Final Exam Exemption in lieu of the Senior Final Exam Exemption if the student chooses.
-For all final exam exemptions: - a.
-If a student qualifies for both general and academic final exam exemptions, the student must choose only one type of exemption (general or academic).
-A student may not combine the two types of exemptions.
+(Students may NOT exempt EOC Milestones/AP/IB exams).

-- b.
-A student may not exempt the first or second-semester final exams for courses with an End of Course Milestones assessment, AP courses, and IB courses. - c.
-Final exams in dual enrollment courses are under the jurisdiction of the post-secondary institution.
-FCPS final exam exemption procedures do not apply to dual enrollment courses.
+- Academic Final Exam Exemption Each semester, as a reward for academic excellence, a student may choose to exempt up to three (3) final exams (if the student is enrolled in seven (7) classes at the home school) or two (2) final exams (if the student is enrolled in six (6) or fewer classes at the home school) provided the student has a grade of 95 or higher in the selected course(s). - Attendance Exam Exemption Each semester as a reward for exemplary attendance, students may exempt one (1) final exam provided the student has five (5) or less unexcused attendance transactions (including tardy to school) that semester and has a grade of 70 or above in the class he/she wants to exempt. - Senior Final Exam Exemption A high school senior who will be graduating at the end of the second semester may exempt the final exam in any course(s) provided the senior has a grade of 80 or higher in that course and provided the student has five (5) or less unexcused attendance transactions. - For All Final Exam Exemptions - - If a student qualifies for both attendance and academic final exam exemptions, the student must choose only one type of exemption (academic or attendance).
+A student may not combine the two types of exemptions. - A student may not exempt the first or second semester final exams for courses with an End of Course Milestones assessment, AP courses, and IB courses. - Final Exams in Dual Enrollment Courses are under the jurisdiction of the post-secondary institution.
+Fayette County final exam exemption procedures do not apply to dual enrollment courses.